fabiomelo6/fabiomelo6/README.md

 ## 🚀 Looking Ahead

 - 🤝 Always happy to collaborate on interesting problems about automation, data systems or other relevant topic
-- 📚 In my spare time I like to read books, do sports, and work on some personal projects to automate my life
+- 📚 In my spare time I like to read books, do sports, research about stocks, finance, crypto, and work on some personal projects to automate my life

 ---